Metal foam: HEI/fragment testing

-CMF can replace rolled steel armor with the same protection for one-third the weight.
+CMF can replace rolled steel armour with the same protection for one-third the weight.
 It can block fragments and the shock waves that are responsible for traumatic brain injuries (TBI).
 CMF was tested against blasts and fragments.
 The panels were tested against 23 × 152 mm high explosive incendiary rounds (as in anti-aircraft weapons) that release a high-pressure blast wave and metal fragments at speeds up to 1524 m/s.
 The CMF panels were able to withstand the blast and frag impacts without bowing or cracking.
 The thicker sample (16.7 mm thick) was able to completely stop various-sized fragments from three separate incendiary ammunition tests.
 It was shown that CMF is able to locally arrest the fragments and dissipate the energy of the incident blast wave and impede the spread of failure, as opposed to fully solid materials that transfers the energy across the entire plate, damaging the bulk material.
 In this study, stainless steel CMF blocked blast pressure and fragmentation at 5,000 feet per second from high explosive incendiary (HEI) rounds that detonate at 18 inches away.
 Steel CMF plates (9.5 mm or 16.75 mm thick) that were placed 18 inches from the strike plate held up against the wave of blast pressure and against the copper and steel fragments created by a 23×152 mm HEI round (as in anti-aircraft weapons) as well as a 2.3mm aluminium strikeplate.
 The performance of the steel CMF was far better than the same weight aluminium plate against the same type of blast and fragments.

 Small arms testing

-Composite metal foam panels, manufactured using 2 mm steel hollow spheres embedded in a stainless steel matrix and processed using a powder metallurgy technique, were used together with boron carbide ceramic and aluminium 7075 or Kevlar™ back panels to fabricate a new composite armor system.
-This composite armor was tested against NIJ-Type III and Type IV threats using NIJ 0101.06 ballistic test standard.
-The highly functional layer-based design allowed the composite metal foam to absorb the ballistic kinetic energy effectively, where the CMF layer accounted for 60–70% of the total energy absorbed by the armor system and allowed the composite armor system to show superior ballistic performance for both Type III and IV threats.
-The results of this testing program suggests that CMF can be used to reduce the weight and increase the performance of armor for Type III and Type IV threats.
+Composite metal foam panels, manufactured using 2 mm steel hollow spheres embedded in a stainless steel matrix and processed using a powder metallurgy technique, were used together with boron carbide ceramic and aluminium 7075 or Kevlar back panels to fabricate a new composite armour system.
+This composite armour was tested against NIJ-Type III and Type IV threats using NIJ 0101.06 ballistic test standard.
+The highly functional layer-based design allowed the composite metal foam to absorb the ballistic kinetic energy effectively, where the CMF layer accounted for 60–70% of the total energy absorbed by the armour system and allowed the composite armour system to show superior ballistic performance for both Type III and IV threats.
+The results of this testing program suggests that CMF can be used to reduce the weight and increase the performance of armour for Type III and Type IV threats.